Show:

 (runner)

-Ends execution of Runner.run on the given runner, by canceling the animation frame request event loop.
-If you wish to only temporarily pause the engine, see engine.enabled instead.
+Ends execution of Runner.run on the given runner by canceling the frame loop.
+Alternatively to temporarily pause the runner, see runner.enabled.

 Parameters